moliver28/research-handbook/content/handbook/solutions-architects/processes/commercial.md

 4. Assignment:
    - Based on the evaluation, the request is assigned to an available SA with the appropriate skills and capacity.
-   - Assignment is done collaboratively within the SA Circle, prioritizing "two pairs of eyes" principle.
+   - Assignment is done collaboratively within the SA Team, prioritizing "two pairs of eyes" principle.

 5. Prioritization:
    - Requests are prioritized based on factors such as deal size, strategic importance, and urgency.